We are often asked questions regarding scholarships and hope any queries you have will be answered here.

 |Y12 Academic Excellence||✔||✔||✔||✔|

-** Year 9 Cultural Excellence applicants are required to provide a recording (up to 5 minutes long) of relevant performance or supply online address (eg: YouTube).
+* Year 9 Performing Arts Excellence applicants are required to provide a recording (up to 5 minutes long) of relevant performance or supply online address (eg: YouTube).
 Note: If you wish to send in a USB separately, please deliver to the Main Reception, clearly marked with applicants name and scholarship applied for before the closing date.